AndreiCusiac/Wordal/README.md

 # Wordăl
 My (very) basic adaptation of Wordle

-An Android copycat in Romanian of the original web-based game Wordle, by Josh Wardle https://www.nytimes.com/games/wordle/index.html
+An Android copycat in Romanian of the original web-based game Wordle, by Josh Wardle: https://www.nytimes.com/games/wordle/index.html